 Landowner hunting permit procedures - Public Act 99-869, Senate Bill 3003

 Amending the Wildlife Code, SB 3003 allows owners and resident tenants who control 40 or more acres of land in Illinois to apply for and receive without fee deer permits, turkey permits or a combination deer/turkey permit.
-The law also applies to members of hunting clubs, partnerships or lowest price generic prednisone cooperatives if the group owns the land in question.
+The law also applies to members of hunting clubs, partnerships or best generic levitra overnight cooperatives if the group owns the land in question.

 To learn more about sporting activities and sign up for tournaments, click here to connect to the Illinois Department of Natural Resources.